-Symptoms can take time to develop.
+Symptoms of head and brain injuries can take time to develop.
 But a TBI can cause long-term changes in personality, speech and thinking and motor skills.
 It may also create problems with mobility.
 People with TBI often require long-term care and rehabilitation, which can be costly.

 This type of injury occurs in an accident when a motorcyclist sticks out an arm for protection after being thrown.
 The motorcyclist lands on the arm, and the force of impact causes nerve damage.
 This can result in complete or partial paralysis of the arm.
 If the damage was significant, this paralysis may be permanent.

 Biker's arm requires time to heal, as well as treatment that could involve physical therapy and medication.
 But while it heals, a motorcyclist may be unable to work and could lose income.
 This injury can also prevent a motorcyclist from taking part in normal activities.